DogepartyXDP/Documentation/Developers/API.md

 **create_dispenser(source, asset, give_quantity, escrow_quantity, mainchainrate, status, open_address)**

-Opens or closes a dispenser for a given asset at a given rate of main chain asset (BTC).
+Opens or closes a dispenser for a given asset at a given rate of main chain asset (DOGE).
 Escrowed quantity on open must be equal or greater than *give_quantity*.
 It is suggested that you escrow multiples of give_quantity to ease dispenser operation.